 Taste the Local Difference is proud to partner with a variety of local and statewide organizations to further the growth of Michigan’s local food economy.
-If you’re interested in how a partnership might benefit your organization, please contact our Director of Community Partners, Kelly Wilson.
+If you’re interested in how a partnership might benefit your organization, please contact our Director of Community Partners, Haley Bennett.

 Fair Food Network